AMReX-Fusion/Furnace/Docs/source/software.rst

 ======================

-There are a number of modules that make data available to the Fortran side of Castroor perform other useful tasks.
+There are a number of modules that make data available to the Fortran side of Furnaceor perform other useful tasks.

 ``amrex_constants_module``
 --------------------------